Sign Up for a Free Account

 Overview

 In 1945 Goetz, emphasizing the widespread and generally worsening visceral involvement seen in some individuals with scleroderma, proposed the term “progressive systemic sclerosis.”
-Today we recognize that progressive systemic sclerosis, a whole body disease, can have both diffuse cutaneous involvement and limited cutaneous involvement, with each still being a systemic disease.
+Today we recognize that progressive systemic sclerosis, a whole-body disease, can have both diffuse cutaneous involvement and limited cutaneous involvement, with each still being a systemic disease.
 Either form has the potential to cause major morbidity.
 Progressive systemic sclerosis occurs more frequently in females, especially during the peak incidence years of 30 to 55, where the female-to-male ratio may be as high as 12 to 1.
 Major mechanisms accounting for the pathological changes in progressive systemic sclerosis include generalized fibrosis, systemic microangiopathy, and immunoregulatory abnormalities.
 Pain may result from more frequent episodes of Raynaud phenomenon leading to cutaneous ulcers.
 Painful joint synovitis may also occur.
 Among the various concepts entertained for the pathophysiology of scleroderma, the role of hypoxia, cellular stress, and a concert of interacting cytokines has been highlighted.
 Tyrosine kinases are involved in transforming growth factor-beta and platelet-derived growth factor, which play a central role in the pathophysiology of systemic sclerosis.
-Clear understanding of these mechanisms might pave the way for novel therapies for systemic sclerosis.
+A clear understanding of these mechanisms might pave the way for novel therapies for systemic sclerosis.

 Key points